MicrosoftDocs/power-platform/ps-docs/ask-question.md

 [This article is prerelease documentation and is subject to change.]

-When you can ask Project "Sophia" a question or upload data and ask questions about the data, it generates a AI-powered blueprint.
+When you can ask Project "Sophia" a question or add data and ask questions about the data, it generates a AI-powered blueprint.

 It's also beneficial to select **Domains** when you use Project “Sophia”.
 Choosing a domain provides a better understanding of the context of your question.
 For instance, in the context of sales and marketing, the terms "hunters" and "farmers" hold distinct meanings that might not be apparent without that context.
 Similarly, there are common acronyms that can mean something different based on context.